Baroque

 Cornelis Boel, Perfect love is only for one, emblem from Otto van Veen, Amorum emblemata, Antwerp 1608.

 Another symbol is the thing held by Cupid in the Lady Standing at a Virginal.
-Recognized by some as a card, it is linked to the emblem by Otto van Veen, which shows Cupid in landscape holding a tablet with the number one on it topped by a crown of laurels.
+Some recognize it as a card, but it is linked to the emblem by Otto van Veen, which shows Cupid in a landscape, holding a tablet with the number one on it, topped by a crown of laurels.
 It would mean that there is only one real love.

 Vermeer Cupid: Cornelis Boel, In the letter we see those absent, emblem from Otto van Veen, Amorum emblemata, Antwerp 1608.